 The problem was what came after.

-"Where do you think the turning point in the final was?"
+"Where do you think the turning point of the final was?"

-"The third turn, when I determined my opponent was holding back hand traps.
-That's when I changed my line."
+"Turn three, when I judged that my opponent was holding back his hand traps.
+I changed my approach there."

-"This is your first official tournament, isn't it.
-Where do you usually practice, and how?"
+"This is your first time entering an official tournament, isn't it.
+Where and how do you usually practice?"

-A murmur went through the room.
+A stir went through the crowd.
 Atem tilted his head slightly.

 "And what is your relationship?"